“The First Amendment is in serious trouble.”

 I can think of only a few notable clashes of ideas from my three years so far at Richmond, none of which approached anything even resembling violence.

 One, from earlier this year, involved a group of students and faculty members who protested a conservative author’s speech at the T.C.
 Williams School of Law because of his views on gender by holding signs at his lecture while dressed in all white.
 While reading about the event, I was particularly touched by a comment from one of the protesters, a transgender student.
-He talked to the author after the speech and later gave this memorable quote to The Collegian: “.”
+He talked to the author after the speech and later gave this memorable quote to The Collegian: “It’s hard to hate someone when you meet them.”

 This is who we are as Spiders.
 Our university’s motto, Verbum Vitae et Lumen Scientiae, translates as “Word of life and light of knowledge.”
 I can’t think of anything that better embodies those words than the image of a civil conversation between people with radically different experiences, each trying his or her best to understand and empathize with the other’s ideas.